 Microsclerotherapy is the most common treatment for spider veins.
-It is a safe and effective treatment when after care advice is followed.
+It is a safe and effective treatment when aftercare advice is followed.
 Dr Natalia uses a needle to inject a liquid chemical into the vein.
 The chemical causes the vein walls to swell, stick together, and seal shut.
 This stops the flow of blood, and the vein turns into scar tissue.
 In a few weeks, the vein should fade.
-This treatment does not require anaesthesia.
+This treatment does not require anesthesia.

 The same vein may need to be treated more than once.
 Treatments are usually done every 4 to 6 weeks.
-You are asked to wear gradient compression stockings (which we have in varying sizes for your comfort) after microsclerotherapy to help with healing and decrease swelling.
+You are asked to wear gradient compression stockings (which we have in various sizes for your comfort) after micro sclerotherapy to help with healing and decrease swelling.

 Spider veins are suitable.
 Varicose veins are not.

 Is Microsclerotherapy An Option For Me If I Have Varicose Veins?

 No. If you have varicose veins you should attend a vascular surgeon to have your veins stripped first.
 Once this has been performed you can return to have your thread veins treated.

 • Stinging, red and raised patches of skin, or bruises where the injection was made.
 These usually go away shortly after treatment.